GSA/digitalgov.gov/content/news/2015/11/2015-11-18-the-data-briefing-innovating-health-data-at-the-hhs-idea-lab.md

 ---
 slug: the-data-briefing-innovating-health-data-at-the-hhs-idea-lab
 date: 2015-11-18 10:00:07 -0400
-title: 'The Data Briefing: Innovating Health Data at the HHS Idea Lab'
+title: 'The Data Briefing: Innovating Health Data at the HHS IDEA Lab'
-summary: 'The Department of Health and Human Services’ (HHS) Idea Lab is an outstanding example of a federal agency using open data to foster economic growth through empowering federal employees with innovative ideas and opening health data to the private sector.'
+summary: 'By the time this is published, the United States, along with 160 other countries, will be celebrating Global Entrepreneurship Week 2015.
+The Department of Health and Human Services’ (HHS) IDEA Lab is an outstanding example of a federal agency using open data to foster economic growth through empowering federal employees with innovative ideas and opening health data to the private sector.'
 authors:
   - bbrantley
 topics: